beanbaginc/diffx/docs/spec/sections.rst

     may be numeric IDs, SHA1 hashes, or any other indicator normally used for the system.

     The revision identifies the file, not the commit.
 In many systems (such as Subversion), these may the same identifier.
-In others (such as Git or Mercurial), they're separate.
+In others (such as Git), they're separate.

     ``old`` (string -- *recommended*):
         The old revision of the file, before any modifications are made.

         This is required if modifying or deleting a file.
-Otherwise, it can be ``null`` or ommitted.
+Otherwise, it can be ``null`` or omitted.

         If provided, the patch data must be able to be applied to the file at this revision.